-Endodontics has changed fundamentally during the past decades: the concepts were reconsidered, the instruments were redesigned and new ones were designed to negotiate and completely obturate the intricate morphology of the root canal system.
+Endodontics has changed fundamentally during the past decades: the concepts were reconsidered; the instruments were redesigned and new ones were designed to negotiate and completely obturate the intricate morphology of the root canal system.
 Clinical approaches and techniques were re-evaluated and evolved to achieve superior and lasting treatment results.

-The International Program is a part-time advanced continuing education program, that teaches state-of-the-art endododontics.
+The International Program is a part-time advanced continuing education program, that teaches state-of-the-art endodontics.
 It is especially designed for international dentists, who live and practice outside of the United States, and who would like to incorporate advanced endodontic techniques and technologies into their private dental practices.
-The program requires 3 separate months at the University of Pennsylvania School of Dental Medicine and is suitable for clinicians with a particular, sincere interest in endodontics.
-Through its lectures and practical instructions, as well as through supervised hands-on laboratory practice, the program enables participants to expand their endodontic knowledge and skills to be able to provide advanced endodontic care to their patients.
+The program requires 3 separate months at the University of Pennsylvania School of Dental Medicine and is suitable for clinicians with a sincere interest in endodontics.
+Through its lectures and practical instructions, as well as through supervised hands-on laboratory practice, the program enables participants to expand their endodontic knowledge and skills to be able to provide comprehensive endodontic care to their patients.

+This is not a CODA accredited program.
 The successful completion of the International Program does not qualify the participant for the American Board of Endodontics certification process nor does the completion of the program qualify for the application of a license to practice dentistry within the United States.
 Depending on the local regulations and dental boards, the successful completion of the program may, however, qualify for a specialist degree in the participants’ home country.

 Information about the two-year full-time endodontic Certificate Program can be found here.